Track your rental property performance for FREE

 Stessa vs Rentastic: How to choose?

-Although Rentastic offers a free option, some investors will need to sign up for an annual $99 subscription plan or pay $12 per month.
+Although Rentastic offers a free option, some investors will need to sign up for an annual paid plan.
 That’s because the free version only allows two rental properties and two bank accounts, and excludes critical tools such as property expense reports, receipt scanning, and profit and loss tax reports.

-On the other hand, Stessa is free with no hidden fees.
-An investor can track an unlimited number of properties and portfolios on Stessa, automate income and expense tracking, run numerous financial reports, and export tax-ready financials.
+On the other hand, Stessa offers a free option.
+An investor can track an unlimited number of properties and portfolios on Stessa, automate income and expense tracking, run numerous financial reports, collect rent, screen tenants, and export tax-ready financials.

 Members of the Stessa Community also have free access to the Stessa Tax Center with a suite of tax resources from The Real Estate CPA, a personalized tax package, and a TurboTax discount exclusively for Stessa users.